Trump declares a 'growing humanitarian and security crisis' on the border in address to the nation

 "This barrier is absolutely critical to border security.
 It's also what our professionals at the border want and need," Trump said.

-And he blasted critics for suggesting his wall is "immoral" and he mentioned "wealthy politicians" having physical barriers around their homes to make his case, something he recently claimed about Barack and Michelle Obama.
+And he blasted critics for suggesting his wall is "immoral, mentioning "wealthy politicians" who have physical barriers around their homes to make his case, something he recently claimed about Barack and Michelle Obama.

 "The only thing that is immoral is the politicians who do nothing and continue to allow more innocent people to be so horribly victimized," he said.

-The immigration system has long been an issue both parties have agreed needs to be fixed, but numerous attempts by Congress and previous administrations to address the issue have largely gone nowhere due to partisan divides and even intra-party disputes.
+The immigration system has long been an issue both parties agree needs to be fixed, but numerous attempts by Congress and previous administrations to address the issue have largely gone nowhere due to partisan divides and even intra-party disputes.

-An Associated Press poll, conducted before the shutdown, found that nearly half of Americans — 49 percent — listed immigration as a problem, with 65 percent of Republicans and 37 percent of Democrats citing it as a top issue.
-Also, according to a December Quinnipiac poll, a majority — 54 percent — opposed building the wall, with 86 percent of Republicans, 45 percent of independents and eight percent of Democrats backing the idea.
+An Associated Press poll conducted before the shutdown found that nearly half of Americans — 49 percent — listed immigration as a problem, with 65 percent of Republicans and 37 percent of Democrats citing it as a top issue.
+Also, according to a December Quinnipiac poll, a majority — 54 percent — opposed building the wall, with 86 percent of Republicans, 45 percent of independents and 8 percent of Democrats backing the idea.

-Trump has frequently called immigration laws "weak," and has pressed Congress to do something.
+Trump has frequently called immigration laws "weak," and has pressed Congress to do something about them.

 The president has repeatedly tried to pin the blame on Democrats, accusing them of failing to close "loopholes" in the law, such as the visa lottery and family-sponsored immigration, which he has derided as "chain migration."
 Trump has also blamed Democrats for his administration's policy of separating immigrant families at the border, the so-called catch-and-release policy, and for the deaths of two migrant children in detention at the southern border.